 Docking in Ketchikan

 Ketchikan has five main cruise ship terminals: Berths 1-4 are located right in downtown, making it easy to step off the ship and start exploring.
 The fifth terminal, Ward Cove, is a bit farther out and primarily serves Norwegian Cruise Line ships.
-If you're docked at Ward Cove, a shuttle service will take you downtown, with drop-offs near the visitor center in about 20 minutes.
+If you're docked at Ward Cove, a shuttle service will take you downtown.
+The shuttle takes about 30 minutes and can have a short wait.
+We recommend budgeting 45-60 minutes of travel time each way.

 Most shore excursions meet at the Ketchikan Visitor’s Center, located near Berth 2.
 Look for the famous bronze statue “The Rock” or the large Liquid Sunshine Rain Gauge as landmarks for tour meet-ups.
-A small group of tour providers can pick up Ward Cove, if that’s your terminal, but most people take the shuttle to meet their groups.
+Many tour providers can pick up Ward Cove, if that’s your terminal.
+You can check the tour description to find out where your tour picks up.

 Getting Around